Wisconsin Idea: Formation of the Wisconsin Idea at Madison

 While the University of Wisconsin was established in Madison on July 26, 1848, the Wisconsin Idea was not mentioned in the original charter.
 The idea laid latent for around 50 years until the Progressive Era when the state gained national attention for its innovative economic and political reforms.
-Amidst this ferment, the original “Wisconsin Idea” was popularized—the idea that a public university should improve the lives of people beyond the borders of its campus.
+Amidst this ferment, the original "Wisconsin Idea" was popularized—the idea that a public university should improve the lives of people beyond the borders of its campus.
 It is in this spirit that Governor Robert M. La Follette routinely consulted with University of Wisconsin researchers to devise groundbreaking programs and legislation.
 Although the Wisconsin Idea is often attributed to the famed 1904 speech by Charles Van Hise, president of the University of Wisconsin, many university leaders and faculty have been credited with helping formulate the Idea.

 David Hoeveler, who holds a distinguished professorship in history at the University of Wisconsin–Milwaukee, argues the Idea originated decades earlier, in the creative and fertile mind of John Bascom.
 A philosopher, theologian, and sociologist, Bascom deeply influenced a generation of students at the University of Wisconsin, including La Follette and Van Hise.
 Bascom drew concepts from German idealism, liberal Protestantism, and evolutionary theory, transforming them into advocacy for social and political reform.
-He was a champion of temperance, women’s rights, and labor, all of which brought him controversy as president of the university from 1874 to 1887.
+He was a champion of temperance, women's rights, and labor, all of which brought him controversy as president of the university from 1874 to 1887.
 In a way unmatched by any leader of a major American university in his time, Bascom outlined a social gospel that called for an expanded role for state governments and universities as agencies of moral improvement.

 Additionally, the Ideas' intellectual history can be traced from the nineteenth century to the influential Progressive Era thinkers John R. Commons and Richard T. Ely, who believed university researchers should be a vital source of expertise for government and citizens.
 John Commons has even been credited with originating the Wisconsin Idea by the Madison Landmarks Commission.

 Finally, the activities and concepts that make up the "Wisconsin Idea" were not formally announced as such until 1912 when Charles McCarthy described the philosophy in a book by that name.
+According to historian Tim Lacy, McCarthy, "possessed an extraordinary sense of political philosophy and contextual factors; this sense broadly shaped the Wisconsin Idea.
+He was sensitive to ethics, the problems of force, the distoring effects of money and capitalism, the wants of everyday people, the importance of deliberation, the problems of expertise, the drive for efficiency, and the concerns of justice."
 By that time, Wisconsin had developed a national reputation for legislative innovation.